I. Spiewak & Sons at 111:

 A Tradition of Innovation

 A native of Warsaw, Poland, Isaac Spiewak came to New York in 1903.
 His first customers were the dock workers on New York's booming waterfront.
 He started his company with the goal of bringing his family to America, and as they arrived, eventually all six of his sons joined the firm.
-Five years after Spiewak’s centennial, it remains a privately-held family business, now under the direction of Isaac’s great-grandson Roy Spiewak.
+Ten years after Spiewak’s centennial, it remains a privately-held family business, now under the direction of Isaac’s great-grandson Roy Spiewak.

 Spiewak’s company started out in a one-room loft in Williamsburg, but grew in step with America’s own expansion.
 World War I marked the start of the firm’s business as a military contractor, producing wool coats, jackets and naval breeches for the military.
 Spiewak introduced its first police jackets in 1923, outfitting the New York State mounted troopers.
 When World War II came, Spiewak supported the troops by delivering more than one million units of flying suits, bomber jackets, peacoats and other specialized gear.